SoftRoid-Inc/MAX2sphere/README.md

 # MAX2Sphere

-Takes raw GoPro .360 frames (with GoPro EAC projection) and converts them to a more widely recognised equirectangular projection.
+Takes raw GoPro .360 frames (two strips of cube map projections encoded as EAC) and converts them to a more widely recognised equirectangular projection.

 ## Installation